 The Tulane Science Scholars Program (TSSP) gives high school students the opportunity to take college-credit courses during the summer in science and engineering at Tulane before high school graduation.
-TSSP is a selective program for rising 10th- through 12th-grade students who have exceptional talent in the sciences, engineering, and mathematics.
+TSSP is a selective program for rising 11th and 12th-grade students who have exceptional talent in the sciences, engineering, and mathematics.

 TSSP is primarily a residential program, and room and board is included in the program cost.
 A day option is available for students who reside in the New Orleans area.
+Online courses are also available in three week sessions per course.
 For the students who opt to live on campus, there are a variety of activities available both on and off campus in the evenings and on the weekend.
 To provide the students with ample free time to read and study for the rigorous college-level courses, we do not over-schedule activities.

 You'll need the following items for your online application:

 If you need assistance completing your application or have questions about scholarships, email firstname.lastname@example.org for more information.